benlansdell/physics-notebooks/_posts/2021-09-17-time-reversibility.md

 As a result of this consideration, an additional hypothesis about the state we find ourselves in is needed.
 A commonly invoked hypothesis is that there does exist a very low entropy state in the distant past.
 Essentially this is a boundary condition, an assumption about the entropy at the beginning of the universe.
 This was dubbed the _past hypothesis_ by philosopher/physicist David Albert.
 By assuming the past hypothesis then it _is_ the case that we can assume the existence of a _lower_ entropy state than the one we find ourselves in now, and therefore a way to relate the arrow of time to increasing entropy.

-Here are some simple demonstrations of these ideas.
+## An example

-First, we'll demonstate the idea with some bouncing balls.
+We'll demonstate the idea with some bouncing balls.
 Below is a simple simulation of particles bouncing around in an arena (their size is irrelevant here).
 They do not interact with one another, for simplicity.
 This is the same assumption made for an ideal gas.
 We'll assume their collisions with the walls are fully elastic -- they just bounce directly off the wall with the same speed, and opposite direction.
 How does the entropy of the system evolve with time here?

 In this case we'll use a simple model for entropy.
 Our macrostate will just be defined as the very coarse grained positions of the particles -- how many particles are in the left half of the box?
 We'll define our entropy to be logarithm of the number of microstates possible for a given macrostate.
 This is written as
 $$